 Ann and Jeff Ross became beekeepers by accident.
 A few years ago, a hive of European honeybees had made themselves at home in one of the walls of Jeff and Ann’s car mechanic shop on the Sunshine Coast.
-Instead of just getting the hive removed, the couple decided to relocate them to their backyard and with that became hobby beekeepers overnight.
+Instead of just getting the hive removed, the couple decided to relocate them to their backyard.
+And with that they became hobby beekeepers overnight.

 Little did they know at the time that their new hobby would soon turn into a business.
 Ann and Jeff are the founders of Hive Haven, an Australian agricultural start-up that is one part boutique honey producer and one part award-winning manufacturer of insulated hives designed for the needs of the Australian stingless native bee.